OSSVerse/OSSVerse/docs/concepts/what-ossverse-can-do-for-you.md

     Helm and Hashicorp Vault.
 By using the `Leverage CLI`, our binary will help you to quickly bootstrap your AWS Landing Zone in a matter of hours (or at most a few days).

+## OSSVerse for Open Source Projects and ML Model Producers

 ??? question "**It's not just a pile of scripts**"
     It's not just another layer of untested, one time and stand-alone developed scripts.
 The code is modularized and well designed under best practices, our `Leverage CLI` has both unit and integration tests.
 While our